-Since launch we've use Intercom Messenger across all of our marketing webpages.
+Since launch we've used Intercom Messenger across all of our marketing webpages.
 It's helped us keep our customers happy and close deals; we're big fans.

 To improve our PageSpeed score we set up our site to load our content and assets, first.
-We delay loading Intercom until after a page loads — this is only for our marketing pages.
+We delay loading Intercom until after a page loads.

 To modify the marketing pages, we added some code that loads Intercom 10s after the page has loaded.
 Incredibly, this helped us shave nearly 3s off our page load!
-My colleague, Kwin, describes how we implemented this update, below.
+My colleague (and our CEO), Kwin, describes how we implemented this update, below.

 The first five lines just define your site's

 intercomSettings.
 The last (very long) line is an IIFE, which stands for "immediately-invoked function expression".
 The syntax is a little confusing if you've never seen this pattern before.
 But it's just what it sounds like — a function that is defined and then called right away in the same expression.